Thomastienn/uni-assistant/README.md

   # Checking
   a.isrref()                  # check if this matrix is in Reduced Row Echelon Form a.isrref(arr=[[0,1],[0,0]]) # check another array

+  # Determinant, minor, cofactor
+  a.minor(1, 3)   # Minor of the matrix if remove row 2 and column 4
+  a.cof(1,3)      # Get the cofactor of this minor matrix by multiply with corresponding sign a.sign_cof(1,3) # You can get the sign using this function a.cofMat()      # Give you a whole new matrix, which entry (i,j) is cofactor of the minor matrix (i,j) a.adj()         # Give you the adjungate matrix a.det2d()       # Find determinant of 2d matrix (Must strictly 2d) a.det()         # A more general use.
+Find determinant of matrix (any size) (Can switch between using Cofactor Method or Adjungate Method)

+  a.solve()       # Future development
 ```

 ## Logic